rhayman/ephysiopy/docs/Usage.rst

 Usage examples
 ==============

-There should be shared functionality between both the openephys and Axona interfaces as ideally they both use the code in the ephysiopy.common sub-package (I don't think this is 100% true for the Axona interface).
+There is shared functionality between both the openephys and Axona analysis as there is a common interface.
+There are 3 concrete classes, AxonaTrial, OpenEphysBase and OpenEphysNWB that inherit from a super class called TrialInterface.
+TrialInterface itself has a mixin class called FigureMaker which has methods to produce most common plots associated with the analysis of ephys data.

 openephys
 ---------